-The BTEC National Diploma is a qualification that is designed to provide specialist work-related qualifications.
+The BTEC International Diploma at Level 3 is a qualification that is designed to provide specialist work-related qualifications.
 It gives learners the knowledge, understanding and skills that they need to prepare them for employment.
-The four core units give learners an introduction to and understanding of business activity, management of resources, marketing and communication - all fundamental to the success of business organisations.
+The five core units give learners an introduction to understanding of business activity, marketing and communication, finance, managing an event and business decisionmaking - all fundamental to the success of business organisations.

 The key to doing well in this subject is time management.
-There will always be coursework deadlines to meet, so even though there is no pressure of examinations to worry about, it is not an easy option.
 The benefit of undertaking a coursework subject like BTEC is that when you have submitted work, you can have the opportunity to improve it, unlike an examination subject which is a one off assessment.
 You will develop excellent research skills and also become an excellent independent learner.
 These are all valuable skills when moving onto higher education or the workplace.